har-in-air/ov7670fifo/README.md

 Comment out #define CAMERA_DEBUG to run in normal webserver mode.
 The LED connected to ESP32 pin 21 will flash everytime a new camera frame is captured by the browser.

 ### Issues

-I was not able to get this working with ESP32 clock frequencies higher than 80MHz, despite slowing the i2c clock and slowing the fifo pixel readout clock.
-Probably something to do with the wiring.
-My ESP32 module is soldered to an adapter board connected to an intermediate adapter board connected to the OV7670.
-I have seen references to problems seen with OV7670 wiring - noise or no picture at all with longer interface wires, maybe the sub-optimal wiring is the issue.

 I have only been able to get QVGA (320x240) YUV and RGB565 image capture setup working.
 No luck so far with VGA resolution.